-My research interests are in representation theory and integrable systems and their applications to probability and random matrices.
+My research interests are in representation theory and integrable probability and applications to statistics and machine learning.
 My papers are on my research page.

 Before UChicago, I was a Simons Fellow and Ritt Assistant Professor in Department of Mathematics at Columbia University.
 I received my Ph.D. in mathematics from MIT, advised by Pavel Etingof.
 I completed my undergraduate studies in mathematics and economics at Harvard, advised by Dennis Gaitsgory, and spent a year studying mathematics at Cambridge supported by the Churchill Scholarship.